elbwalker/walkerOS/destinations/google-ga4/README.md

   //       name: 'add_to_cart', // Rename the product add event to add_to_cart
   //       custom: {
   //         // Set parameters for items array
+  //         include: ['all'], // Add all properties to parameters
   //         items: {
   //           params: {
   //             item_id: 'data.id',